Nannikaa/Nannikaa/README.md

 ## About me:

-- I'm a computer science student in UEF
+- I'm a computer science student at University of Eastern Finland
 - I'm currently learning Java, Python and SQL

  ---